Colonel Allensworth State Historic Park

 Welcome to Colonel Allensworth State Historic Park, a town founded, financed and governed by African-Americans.

-Begin your journey in the early twentieth century in California’s Great Central Valley.
-Today, a collection of lovingly restored and reconstructed buildings – including the Colonel’s house, Phillip’s house and historic schoolhouse - once again dots this Central Valley farm country, giving new life to the dreams of these visionary pioneers of California's Central Valley.
+Begin your journey in the early twentieth century in California’s Central Valley.
+Today, a collection of lovingly restored and reconstructed buildings – including the Colonel’s house, Phillip’s house, and a historic schoolhouse - gives new life to the dreams of these visionary pioneers of California's Central Valley.

-Keep reading to discover our On-Demand programs and K-12 educational resources from Colonel Allensworth State Historic Park!
+Discover our PORTS On-Demand programs and K-12 educational resources from Colonel Allensworth State Historic Park!